ubala/aribaweb/trunk/README.txt

 Directories
     lib/        The aribaweb jars
-    lib-ext/    Third-party libraries used either at build time or runtime src/        Source code for the AribaWeb jars, samples, and build files webapps/    WAR files for AW sample/demo applications (fully self-contained, with jars and resources)
+    lib-ext/    Third-party libraries used either at build time or runtime src/        Source code for the AribaWeb jars examples/   A few examples of using AribaWeb webapps/    WAR files for AW sample/demo applications (fully self-contained, with jars and resources) conf/       A pre-packaged Tomcat (5.5) BASE directory that allows you to run tomcat directly on this install (without moving files into your default CATALINA_HOME/BASE)

 Lib Details:
     ariba.util.jar
         Low-level utility classes used by the other AW components.
 Includes logging,